prantlf/grunt-html-dom-snapshot/README.md

 Default value: false

 If set to `true`, it will not abort the process in case of a failure.
 It is useful, if you want to investigate the situation on the screen right after an error occurred.
 If you encounter an error flip this flag and re-run the failing scenario.
 Once you are finished terminate the process or interrupt it by Ctrl+C.

+### snapshotOnError
+Type: `String`
+Default value: '_last-error'

+If set to a non-empty string, if will be used as a file name for an automatically taken snapshot and screenshot (if those are enabled), if the task execution fails.

 #### force
 Type: `Boolean`